 17. Lightmill: A village of that specializes in the fishing and lumber trade

 25. Owensbrook Crossing: since most travel to South Fairn by ship, few have reason to travel from central Scardova to the north via Owensbrook Crossing, and the residents there think that’s just fine.
 This village has a reputation of keeping to itself.
 Outsiders are welcome, but there is no Inn, and visitors can expect brisk treatment by the locals.
 No one but the locals know how this location is governed.

 A. Westmere Keep: a recent construction during the war with the Yellow Moon tribe, Westmere is a fortress built near the mouth of a pass into the Troll Warrens.
-Approximately 500 Swords and other support personnel are stationed here in defense of possible future attacks.
+Approximately 250 veterans from the recent war and other support personnel are stationed here in defense of possible future attacks.
 Quite a few of these are Dwarven troops from Wenlock.